CloudGlitch/NewTabSearch/README.md

 check out this project online <a href='https://webergstudios.github.io/newtab'>over here</a>

-download to get full experience with customizing with your own profile picture. add your favorite webstes as shortcut in weberg search by clicking on profile icon located on the top-right corner of the webpage.
+download to get full experience with customizing with your own profile picture. add your favorite webstes as shortcut in weberg search by clicking on menu icon located on the top-left corner of the webpage.

-we use cookies to improve your access to the website please allow them so your shortcuts will be stored in your local storage. this website also need the browser to allow javascript to work smoothly.
+we use cookies to improve your access to the website please allow them so your shortcuts will be stored in your local storage. this website also need the browser to allow javascript and redirect to work smoothly.
 This Website is ad-free